Migration trends (1/)

 Read more

 the foreigner stays in Lithuania after the expiration of visa or without a visa (in case, it is necessary), or with a revoked or forged visa; the foreigner does not have a valid travel document; if he or she entered the Republic of Lithuania illegally or resides in Lithuania without a residence permit or with an invalid, revoked or forged residence permit.
-3,450 of illegally staying foreigners were present within the territory of Lithuania in 2022, most of them were the citizens of Belarus, Iraq, Russia and Kyrgyzstan.
+3651 of illegally staying foreigners were present within the territory of Lithuania in 2023, most of them were the citizens of Belarus, Russia and Uzbekistan.

 Return decisions and expulsion